-In cluster 2, "Breiman 1.
+In cluster 2, "Breiman l.
 2001" and "Hastie t.
-2009" have high betweenness centrality, indicating their significant role in connecting the literature within that cluster, possibly relating to machine learning methodologies.
-Cluster 3 features "Cohen I 1960" with a notably high betweenness centrality, suggesting that this particular work is foundational and connects a wide range of articles in the discourse on machine learning in teacher education.
+2009" have high betweenness centrality, indicating their significant role in connecting the literature within that cluster, possibly relating to ML methodologies.
+Cluster 3 features "Cohen J 1960" with a notably high betweenness centrality, suggesting that this particular work is foundational and connects a wide range of articles in the discourse on ML in teacher education.
 The clusters may represent different thematic focuses within the field.
-For example, cluster 1 might revolve around foundational theories and practices in machine learning and teacher education, cluster 2 could be focused on specific machine learning methods or statistical models, and cluster 3 might relate to assessment and evaluation using machine learning tools.
+For example, cluster 1 might revolve around foundational theories and practices in ML and teacher education, cluster 2 could be focused on specific ML methods or statistical models, and cluster 3 might relate to assessment and evaluation using ML tools.